YurtTunnel

 2. Reverse Tunnel

-• Deploy a Yurt-Tunnel-Agent on each edge node, and establish a long connection with the Server through the Server's public IP.
+on each edge node, and establish a long connection with the Server through the Server's public IP. - Access requests from the management and control components to edge nodes will be forwarded to

-• Yurt-Tunnel-Server sends the request to the target node through the long connection.
+sends the request to the target node through the long connection.

 3. Implementation